novuhq/novu/docs/docs/platform/preferences.md

 </details>

 <details>
-  <summary>What preferences are applied to subscriber when we create a new template?</summary>
+  <summary>What preferences are applied to a subscriber when we create a new template?</summary>
-  <p>Subscriber will inherit all preferences from template in case of new template.
-After subsequent preferences update, subscriber preferences will not inherit template-level preferences.</p>
+  <p>In the case of a new template, the subscriber will inherit all preferences from the template.
+However, after subsequent preference updates, the subscriber's preferences will not inherit template-level preferences.</p>
 </details>